CodeandCoffeeCommunity/.github/profile/README.md

 As a community, we believe in recognition for building and sustaining this grassroots tech community.
 Every event requires a venue sponsor, wifi, people, and coffee.
 In a group with almost 2k members in under a year, it is crucial to recognize elders with a title that signifies their contribution to the community.
 These titles are reflected on Discord.

 ### 1. Organizers
-Access to private channels and input into key decisions decided by the lead organizer
+Access to private channels and input into key decisions decided by the lead organizer.
+After a certain amount of time of absence(TBD) we will remove organizers from their Discord and meetup titles.
+This is to ensure safety and clear communication.
+Former Organizers are highly encouraged to return.
 - Lead Organizer
 - Organizer